APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Proposed Approach

-where the sub-indices $i$ and $j$ refer to the pixel coordinate of the patch $P$. $\alpha$ and $\beta$ are hyper-parameters used to scale the three losses.
-For our experiments, we set $\alpha =1 $ and $\beta = 1.5$ We optimize the total loss using Adam \cite{adam} optimizer.
+We optimize the total loss using Adam \cite{adam} optimizer.
 We try to minimize the object function $L_{total}$ and optimize the adversarial patch.
 We freeze all weights and biases in the depth estimator and only update the pixel values of the adversarial patch.
 The patch is randomly initialized.
-A detailed description of the algorithm, which outlines the various stages involved in training the adversarial patch, can be found in the supplementary material.
+Algorithm \ref{algo1} illustrates the different stages described in the above sections in order to train our adversarial patch.